jonschlinkert/lazy-cache-cli/README.md

 > Super basic CLI for adding a `utils.js` file for adding lazy-cache to a project.

+I made this for two reasons:

+1. I keep forgetting to add `utils.js` to package.json, so this is my crutch.
+2. I myself am lazy.
+This lets me do less work.

 ## Install

 Install globally with [npm](https://www.npmjs.com/)